thacherT1D/new-angular-curriculum/Unit-2/10-custom-directives-part1.md

 A few things to notice with our new custom directive:

-1. Our directive is called `gsAngularLogo` but in the html we use it by calling it `gs-agnular-logo`.
+1. Our directive is called `gsAngularLogo` but in the html we use it by calling it `gs-angular-logo`.
 2. We prefixed our directive name with gs (galvanize school).
 Acording to angular docs, adding a prefix is a good practice so that the chance of a name collision is minimized.
 3. The built in directives we've seen so far are called in the view by adding them as attributes of an html tag.
 For example: `<html ng-app="simpleDirectiveApp">`.
 The `ng-app` directive is an attribute of the html tag.